"Welcome to my restaurant; now please pay my employees."

 Tipping, in other words, is rooted in an aristocratic tradition.
 It should come as no surprise that tipping took off in Europe, a continent that promoted a clear distinction between the servant class and higher forms of society.
 But as Scott notes, America prides itself on not distinguishing social groups bases solely on their financial means.
 In fact, he notes, "Tipping, and the aristocratic idea it exemplifies, is what we left Europe to escape."

 Scott isn't the only one with this view.
-According to Yoram Margalioth of Tel Aviv University Law School, tipping in America was at first "met with fierce opposition as fostering a master-servant relationship [was] ill suited to a nation whose people were meant to be social equals."
+According to Yoram Margalioth of Tel Aviv University Law School, tipping in America was at first "met with fierce opposition, as fostering a master-servant relationship [was] ill suited to a nation whose people were meant to be social equals."
 The Anti-Tipping Society was founded in 1904 in Georgia, and convinced its 100,000 members to foreswear tipping for an entire year.
 Labor unions, too, came out against tipping, as did the president of the American Federation of Labor, Samuel Gompers.
-Opposition to tipping finally got codified into law, when Washington State passed a no-tipping law in 1909.
-Five other states followed suit, though, according to Wachter, none of the laws were enforced, and as a result, all of them were repealed by 1926.
+Opposition to tipping finally got codified into law, when Washington state passed a no-tipping law in 1909.
+Five other states followed suit, though, according to the New York Times's Paul Wachter, none of the laws were enforced, and as a result, all of them were repealed by 1926.

 Today, tipping continues to be de rigueur in America, while, ironically, the European custom has been replaced in its home country by a service charge.